 In this blog we’ll be detailing the best campervan roof vents and giving an overview of our sprinter van ventilation system.
-Accompanied by plenty of van roof vent installation tips and also explaining just why campervan ventilation is so important.
+Accompanied with step by step van roof vent installation tips while explaining just why campervan ventilation is so important.

 Why Install Campervan Ventilation?

 There’s a number of reasons why having a good ventilation system in such a small living space is important.
 Getting rid of bad smells and temperature control are integral to comfort.
-But more than that, circulation of fresh air is a must for using a gas cooker and water vapour.
+But more than that, circulation of fresh air is a safety must for using a gas cooker and important for controlling water vapour.

 There are various combinations to achieve ventilation in your van build, but all of the best ways undoubtedly include a van conversion roof fan.